Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Ultraproducts of schemes

 Then it follows that $\tau, 1-\tau\in I_F$.
 As $\tau(1-\tau)=0$, $I_F$ is not prime.
 This implies that prime ideals necessarily arise from ultrafilters.
 The last statement is a special case of {\L}os's theorem in model theory \cite[chap 5\S 2]{bell}. \end{proof}

 Filter products can be taken for other structures.
-For example $\prod \N/\U$ will inherit the structure of a partially ordered commutative semiring.
-By {\L}os's theorem, this satisfies the first order Peano axioms if $\U$ is an ultrafilter.
+For example $\prod \N/\F$ will inherit the structure of a partially ordered commutative semiring.
+By {\L}os's theorem, this satisfies the first order Peano axioms if $\F=\U$ is an ultrafilter.
 In particular, it is totally ordered.
 Under the diagonal embedding, $\N$ gets identified with an initial segment of $\prod \N/\U$.
 The elements of the complement can be thought of as infinitely large nonstandard numbers.

-Given a collection of affine schemes $\Spec A_i$, $\Spec (\prod_i A_i)$ is their coproduct in the category of affine schemes, although {\em not} in the category of schemes unless $I$ is finite.
-This is already clear when $A_i$ are all fields, $\coprod_i \Spec A_i=I$ while $\Spec (\prod_i A_i)$ is the set of ultrafilters on $I$ by the previous proposition.
-In fact, as a space, $\Spec (\prod_i A_i)$ is the Stone-\v{C}ech compactification of $I$.
+The basic references for scheme theory are \cite{ega} and \cite{hartshorne}; the first reference is a bit better for our purposes, since it has less reliance on the noetherian condition.
+To simplify the discussion, all schemes should be assumed to be separated unless stated otherwise.
+Given a collection of affine schemes $\{\Spec A_s\}_{s\in S}$, $\Spec (\prod_s A_s)$ is their coproduct in the category of affine schemes, although {\em not} in the category of schemes unless $S$ is finite.
+This is already clear when $A_s$ are all fields, $\coprod_s \Spec A_s=S$ while $\Spec (\prod_s A_s)$ is the set of ultrafilters on $S$ by the previous proposition.
+In fact, as a space, $\Spec (\prod_s A_s)$ is the Stone-\v{C}ech compactification of $S$.
 This is a very strange scheme from the usual viewpoint (it is not noetherian...), but this is precisely the sort of construction we need.
 So it will be convenient to extend this to the category of all separated schemes.